sysbio-bioinf/CTest/README.md

 5. GET `/reports/system` to get information about the current memory consumption and CPU usage.

+We have implemented a minimalistic **[reporter-daemon](https://github.com/sysbio-bioinf/reporter-daemon)** to monitor CTest server instances.
+It sends email notifications when the CTest server is not reachable, has error reports or uses to much memory.

 #### Restore a backup

 In case something went wrong and you want to restore a backup,